Matt Beaty Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.37 team ERA ranks 17th among all league pitching staffs.
+- The Red Sox's 4.35 team ERA ranks 17th among all MLB pitching staffs.

-- The right-hander last appeared on Wednesday against the Seattle Mariners, when he went six innings, allowing four earned runs while giving up eight hits.
+- In his last time out on Wednesday against the Seattle Mariners, the right-hander threw five scoreless innings while surrendering four hits.

-- The 24-year-old has put up a 3.79 ERA and 7.9 strikeouts per nine innings across 18 games this season, while giving up a batting average of .249 to opposing hitters.
+- In 21 games this season, the 27-year-old has a 3.51 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.